-FaaS and Serverless computing have commercially been made available via AWS Lambda service~\cite{awslambda} for the first time.
-AWS Lambda executes each function based on a user-defined trigger and charges the user only for the actual resource usage time (\ie function execution time).
+FaaS and serverless computing have commercially been made available via AWS Lambda service~\cite{awslambda} for the first time in 2014.
+AWS Lambda executes each function based on a user-defined trigger and charges the user only for the actual resource usage time (\ie the function execution time).
 The Lambda service arguably pioneered and shaped other FaaS services.
-Nowadays, Amazon also offers other serverless computing services---most notably notably AWS Step Functions \cite{awsstepfn} and AWS Fargate \cite{awsfargate}.
+Nowadays, Amazon also offers other serverless computing services---most notably AWS Step Functions \cite{awsstepfn} and AWS Fargate \cite{awsfargate}.
 AWS Step Functions is a workflow service that can chain a sequence of Lambda functions and other AWS services to build a serverless application.
 It manages the workflow in terms of scheduling, failure, and parallelization so that the users can focus on the higher-level business logic.
 Alternatively, AWS Fargate operates based on containers rather than functions.
-In fact, it is an example of a serverless service that is not built from a FaaS platform.
+It is an example of a serverless service that is not built from a FaaS platform.

-After AWS, multiple competing serverless computing cloud services, such as Azure Functions~\cite{msAzurefunctions}, Google Cloud Functions~\cite{gcloudfunctions}, and IBM Cloud Functions~\cite{ibmcloudfunctions} were emerged.
-These services are consistently evolving with different set of features.
-Notably, recently, Azure released Durable Functions \cite{msAzureDurablefunctions} to extend the Azure Function service to support stateful workflows.
+After AWS, multiple competing serverless computing cloud services, such as Azure Functions~\cite{msAzurefunctions}, Google Cloud Functions~\cite{gcloudfunctions}, and IBM Cloud Functions~\cite{ibmcloudfunctions} have emerged.
+These services are consistently evolving with different sets of features.
+Notably, recently, Microsoft Azure released Durable Functions \cite{msAzureDurablefunctions} to extend the Azure Function service to support stateful workflows.